Cici919/CS4485-Team-9-5G-Data-Project/README.md

 - **Prometheus** for data scraping
 - **Mage.ai** for building and managing machine learning pipelines

-## How to Run the Different Version the Code
+## How to Run the Different Version of Code

 ### I. Main Branch (With simple Auth0 Authentication)
  1. Clone or copy our team's repository to your local machine.